techakash32/techakash32/README.md

 **Enterprise-grade cloud data engineering pipeline, end-to-end.**

-A production data pipeline built entirely on AWS: raw dataset uploaded to **S3**, transformed and loaded into **Snowflake** via AWS Glue/Lambda, then visualized live in a **Streamlit dashboard** connected directly to Snowflake — all streaming in real time.
+A production data pipeline constructed entirely on AWS: raw dataset uploaded to **S3**, transformed and loaded into **Snowflake** via AWS Glue/Lambda, then visualized live in a **Streamlit dashboard** connected directly to Snowflake — all streaming in real time.

 **Pipeline Architecture:**
 ```